 Ratios are the number of staff required to supervise a certain number of children.
 Group size is the maximum number of children in one group.
-Ratios and group sizes for licensure are shown below and must be posted in each classroom.
+The minimum staff/child ratios and group sizes for single-age groups of children in centers are shown below and must be posted in each classroom.
+The staff/child ratios for multi-age groupings are outlined in the child care rules and require prior approval

-Classicotti.
+oddiniod in the cillo care rules and requ ine prior approva

-Age Teacher: Child Max
+Age Teacher: Child Ratio Max Group Size

-Ratio Group

-Size

-0-12 1:5 10
+0-12 months 1:5 10

-months

-12-24 1:6 12
+12-24 months 1:6 12

-months

-2 to 3 1:10 20
+2 to 3 years old 1:10 20

-years

-old

-3 to 4 1:15 25
+3 to 4 years old 1:15 25

-years

-old

-4 to 5 1:20 25
+4 to 5 years old 1:20 25

-years

-old

-5 years 1:25 25
+5 years and older 1:25 25

-and

-older